Feeling Misled After Joining: How Can I Leave Without Serving a Full Month's Notice?

 saswatabanerjee

-If the employment was accepted on false pretext, you can leave without giving notice.
+If the employment was accepted on false pretense, you can leave without giving notice.

-However, if you have accepted and signed the appointment letter which clearly states the new term, then legally you are bound by it as you have accepted the terms.
+However, if you have accepted and signed the appointment letter which clearly states the new terms, then legally you are bound by it as you have accepted the terms.

 michealvicky2000

-First and foremost, you will need to document the verbal discussions that you had with your employer during the interview, so that it becomes a written document, from your side, (whether they reply with an affirmative or not) and you will have a valid reason in hand, to legally negate the letter offered under false pretense of making you expect an appointment letter.
+First and foremost, you will need to document the verbal discussions that you had with your employer during the interview so that it becomes a written document from your side, whether they reply affirmatively or not.
+This will provide you with a valid reason to legally challenge any letter offered under false pretenses of leading you to expect an appointment letter.

-Post that, you can justify that your leaving the employments was only due to differences in the employments terms discussed during your interview and the actual terms given in writing later by the employer.
+Post that, you can justify that your leaving the employment was only due to differences in the employment terms discussed during your interview and the actual terms given in writing later by the employer.

 If you are knowledgeable about any fact, resource or experience related to this topic - please add your views.
 For articles and copyrighted material please only cite the original source link.
 Each contribution will make this page a resource useful for everyone.
 Join To Contribute